PATRIC3/p3_docs/docroot/user_guides/services/protein_family_service.md

 # Protein Family Sorter Service

 ## Overview
-The Protein Family Sorter Service tool enables researchers to examine the distribution of specific protein families, known as FIGfams, across a set of user-selected genomes.
+The Protein Family Sorter Service tool enables researchers to examine the distribution of protein families across a set of user-selected genomes.
 Results are displayed in a page showing all the families associated with the selected genomes, plus filter controls and an interactive heatmap.

 ### See also
   * [Protein Families Tab](../organisms_taxon/protein_families.html)